tensorflow/tensorflow/g3doc/LangRef.md

 ```

 **Context:** The "block argument" representation eliminates a number of special
-cases from the IR compared to traditional "PHI nodes are instructions" SSA IRs
+cases from the IR compared to traditional "PHI nodes are operations" SSA IRs
 (like LLVM).
 For example, the
 [parallel copy semantics](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.524.5461&rep=rep1&type=pdf)
 of SSA is immediately apparent, and function arguments are no longer a special